SwisscoastAG/HLiquity/README.md

 - Depositor sees incoming price drop tx (or just anticipates one, by reading exchange price data), that would shortly be followed by unprofitable liquidation txs
 - Depositor front-runs with `withdrawFromSP()` to evade the loss

 Stability Pool depositors expect to make profits from liquidations which are likely to happen at a collateral ratio slightly below 110%, but well above 100%.
 In rare cases (flash crashes, oracle failures), troves may be liquidated below 100% though, resulting in a net loss for stability depositors.
-Depositors thus have an incentive to withdraw their deposits if they anticipate liquidations below 100% (note that the exact threshold of such “unprofitable” liquidations will depend on the current Dollar price of HCHF).
+Depositors thus have an incentive to withdraw their deposits if they anticipate liquidations below 100% (note that the exact threshold of such “unprofitable” liquidations will depend on the current Swiss Franc price of HCHF).

 As long the difference between two price feed updates is <10% and price stability is maintained, loss evasion situations should be rare.
 The percentage changes between two consecutive prices reported by Chainlink’s HBAR:CHF oracle has only ever come close to 10% a handful of times in the past few years.